What is CBD oil? Everything you need to know

 - Total amount of CBD in mg / number of droplets = amount of CBD in mg in each droplet

 However, if you know the percentage of your CBD oil, that’s not necessary.
-As it turns out, every 1% percent of the strength of your oil is equal to roughly 0.5mg CBD per drop.
+As it turns out, every 1% percent of the strength of your oil is equal to roughly 0.5mg CBD per drop, meaning you can simply half the percentage of the oil to work out how much CBD is in each drop.
 Here are some examples to illustrate:

 - 3% - 1.5mg per droplet